 With its titles and "the Babe," Boston was clearly the class act of the major leagues.
 All that would change in 1919, however, with a single stroke of a pen.
 Faced with financial hardships, Red Sox owner Harry Frazee needed cash to pay off his debts.
 He found help in the New York Yankees, which agreed in December 1919 to buy the rights to Ruth for the then-impressive sum of $100,000.

 The deal came to shape both franchises in unforeseen ways.
 For Boston, Ruth's departure spelled the end of the team's winning streak.
-The club would win another World Series until 2004, a championship drought that later sports writers dubbed "The Curse of the Bambino."
+The club wouldn't win another World Series until 2004, a championship drought that later sports writers dubbed "The Curse of the Bambino."

 For the New York Yankees, it was a different matter.
 With Ruth leading the way, New York turned into a dominant force, winning four World Series titles over the next 15 seasons.
 Ruth, who became a full-time outfielder, was at the heart of all the success, unleashing a level of power that had never been seen before in the game.

-Record-breaking Career and Stats
+Record-Breaking Career and Stats

 In 1919, while with the Red Sox, Ruth set a single-season home run record of 29.
 This turned out to be just the beginning of a series of record-breaking performances by Ruth.
 In 1920, his first year in New York, he knocked 54 home runs.
 In his second season he broke his own record by hitting 59 home runs and, in less than 10 seasons, Ruth had made his mark as baseball's all-time home run leader.